|Responsible office||Office of Institutional Equity (IE)|

 20.2.3.
 At the request of law enforcement, the University may defer its Grievance Process until after the initial stages of a criminal investigation.
 If the University delays for this reason, it will communicate with the Complainant regarding Supportive Measures, rights, and procedural options under this Policy to assure safety and well-being during the criminal investigation.
 The University will promptly resume the Grievance Process under this Policy as soon as it is informed that law enforcement has completed its initial investigation.

 20.3.
-Training requirements
+Training Requirements

 Every person involved in the resolution of a Report of Covered Behavior must complete all legally required training.
-These individuals include the Executive Director of IE, the Title IX Coordinator and their designees, Coordinated Response Team members, Investigators, Hearing Officers, Appeals Committee members, Disciplinary Authorities (designated Office of Students conduct staff, designated Human Resources staff, Directors of Collective Bargaining, the Vice President for Student Affairs and their designee), designated Public Safety staff and CSA’s.
+These individuals include the Executive Director of IE, the Title IX Coordinator and their designees, Coordinated Response Team members, Investigators, Hearing Officers, Appeals Committee members, Disciplinary Authorities (designated Office of Student Conduct staff, designated Human Resources staff, Directors of Collective Bargaining, the Vice President for Student Affairs and their designee), designated Public Safety staff and CSA’s.
 IE will post all training material on a University web page so it is accessible to the public.

 21.1.
 Confidential Resources